awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Overview.md

 ## Amazon Aurora MySQL and Spatial Data<a name="Aurora.AuroraMySQL.Spatial"></a>

+ The following list summarizes the main Aurora MySQL spatial features and explains how they correspond to spatial features in MySQL\.
-Amazon Aurora MySQL supports the same spatial data types and spatial relation functions as the equivalent MySQL release\.
-For example, Amazon Aurora MySQL 5\.7 supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.7/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.7/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.7\.
++  Aurora MySQL 1\.x supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.6/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.6/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.6\.
++  Aurora MySQL 2\.x supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.7/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.7/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.7\.

-Aurora MySQL also supports spatial indexing on InnoDB tables, similar to that offered by MySQL 5\.7\.
-Spatial indexing improves query performance on large datasets for queries that use spatial data\.
-Aurora MySQL uses a different indexing strategy than MySQL, using a space\-filling curve on a B\-tree instead of an R\-tree\.
++  Aurora MySQL 1\.x and 2\.x both support spatial indexing on InnoDB tables\.
+Spatial indexing improves query performance on large datasets for queries on spatial data\.
+In MySQL, spatial indexing for InnoDB tables isn't available in MySQL 5\.6, but is available in MySQL 5\.7\.
+Both Aurora MySQL 1\.x and 2\.x use a different spatial indexing strategy than MySQL for high performance with spatial queries\.
+The Aurora spatial index implementation uses a space\-filling curve on a B\-tree, which is intended to provide higher performance for spatial range scans than an R\-tree\.

 The following data definition language \(DDL\) statements are supported for creating indexes on columns that use spatial data types\.

 ### CREATE TABLE<a name="Aurora.AuroraMySQL.Spatial.create_table"></a>

- You can use the SPATIAL INDEX keywords in a CREATE TABLE statement to add a spatial index to a column in a new table\.
+ You can use the `SPATIAL INDEX` keywords in a `CREATE TABLE` statement to add a spatial index to a column in a new table\.
 Following is an example\.

 ```
 CREATE TABLE test (shape POLYGON NOT NULL, SPATIAL INDEX(shape));
 ```

 ### ALTER TABLE<a name="Aurora.AuroraMySQL.Spatial.alter_table"></a>

-You can use the SPATIAL INDEX keywords in an ALTER TABLE statement to add a spatial index to a column in an existing table\.
+You can use the `SPATIAL INDEX` keywords in an `ALTER TABLE` statement to add a spatial index to a column in an existing table\.
 Following is an example\.

 ```
 ALTER TABLE test ADD SPATIAL INDEX(shape);
 ```

 ### CREATE INDEX<a name="Aurora.AuroraMySQL.Spatial.create_index"></a>

-You can use the SPATIAL keyword in a CREATE INDEX statement to add a spatial index to a column in an existing table\.
+You can use the `SPATIAL` keyword in a `CREATE INDEX` statement to add a spatial index to a column in an existing table\.
 Following is an example\.

 ```
 CREATE SPATIAL INDEX shape_index ON test (shape);